rosell-dk/webp-realizer/README.md

 ## Limitations
 * The solution does not work on Microsoft IIS server
-* The solution requires PHP > 5.5.0 compiled with webp support

 ## FAQ

-### Image converter does not work
-The image converter is using the [imagewebp()](http://php.net/manual/en/function.imagewebp.php) function in PHP to create WebP images.
-The function is is available from PHP 5.5.0.
-However, it requires that PHP is compiled with WebP support, which unfortunately aren't the case on many webhosts (according to [this link](https://stackoverflow.com/questions/25248382/how-to-create-a-webp-image-in-php)).
-WebP generation in PHP 5.5 requires that php is configured with the "--with-vpx-dir" flag and in PHP 7.0, php has to be configured --with-webp-dir flag [source](http://il1.php.net/manual/en/image.installation.php).

 ## Roadmap

-* Use cweb converter when imagewebp isn't available.
 * Updating the original image will not cause the converted image to be updated.
 It would be possible though: The converted image could have the modification date of the original as part of the filename.
 Of course, this will only make practical sense when the markup is generated automatically.

 ## A similar project
 The project is very similar to [WebP on demand](https://github.com/rosell-dk/webp-on-demand).
-The converter is the same, but *WebP on demand* does not require the HTML.
-Instead, the jpeg/png is routed to the converted file for clients that supports webp.
-That is, conditionally.
+The converter is the same, but the approach is somewhat opposite.
+Instead of rewriting requests for non-existing webp-files, it redirects requests for existing jpeg/png files - but only for clients that supports WebP.

-Pros and cons compared to [Webp on demand](https://github.com/rosell-dk/webp-on-demand):
+Pros and cons of *WebP realizer* compared to [Webp on demand](https://github.com/rosell-dk/webp-on-demand):

-PRO: This works better with CDN's<br>
+PRO: WebP realizer requires no special setup on CDN's<br>
-CON: This does not work on images referenced in CSS<br>
+CON: WebP realizer does not work on images referenced in CSS<br>
-CON: You will have to have control of the markup
+CON: WebP realizer requires you to add extra HTML markup (manually or by other means)<br>

 ## Wordpress adaptation